zakirullin/cognitive-load/README.md

 Then QA people come into play:
 "Hey, I got `403` status, is that expired token or not enough access?"
-**QA people can't jump straight to testing, because first they have to recreate the cognitive load that the guys on the backend once created.**
+**QA people can't jump straight to testing, because first they have to recreate the cognitive load that the engineers on the backend once created.**

 Why hold this custom mapping in our working memory?
 It's better to abstract away your business details from the HTTP transfer protocol, and return self-descriptive codes directly in the response body:
 ```json